WajahatFit/airbnb/README.md

-# Getting Started with Create React App
+# Air Bnb clone landing page

 This is a static air bnb clone landing page with simple styles and some available places to rent.